arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is a closure, and what is useful for?
 * What are generics useful for?
 * What are high-order functions?
 What are they useful for?
 Write one, in your preferred language.
+* Write a loop, then transform it into a recursive function, avoiding mutability.
+Discuss.

 ####[[↑]](#toc) <a name='databases'>Questions about Databases:</a>